Georgetaylor79/Georgetaylor79/README.md

 >Student:Web Development

 'I am a cartoonist that is currently working on independent projects.
 My focus is character development, storyline ideas, line art and page editing.
-I also help build 3d animation characters and enviorments'
+I also help build 3d animation characters and enviorments.

 '
 I enjoy drawing, working in Adobe applications, searching for artist related content to help create more unique images and learning about web development.